adamelliotfields/notes-archive/sql/2018-03-08-sequelize-with-sqlite3-notes.md

 ### Create Databases

 You'll want to create *development*, *test*, and *production* databases.
+Or, you can create a single database and use it for all 3 environments in your config file.

 Sequelize can do this for you if you're using a database server like MySQL or Postgres, but for SQLite3 you'll have to create the database files yourself.

 ```bash
 # Create the data folder